Ishank-jn/Software-Load-Balancer/README.md

 - **Dynamic Server Management**: API endpoints are provided to dynamically upload and delete available servers from the load balancer.

 ## Load Balancing Algorithms:
-- Round Robin: The load balancer iterates through a group of backend-servers, dispatching requests to each one sequentially.
+- **Round Robin**: The load balancer iterates through a group of backend-servers, dispatching requests to each one sequentially.
 Once it reaches the end of the list, it loops back to the beginning to continue the cycle.
 Round Robin is a static load balancing algorithm.
-- Least Connections (default): This method directs traffic towards the server with the least active connections.
+- **Least Connections (default)**: This method directs traffic towards the server with the least active connections.
 This is particularly beneficial in scenarios where the duration to process requests can fluctuate significantly.
 Least Connections is a dynamic load balancing algorithm.

 ## How to Use